Articles

 Schedule screen

-A schedule is a vital part of the information which users receive from cinema apps.
+A schedule is a vital part of the information that users receive from cinema apps.
 Designers should pay deep attention to its presentation as it needs to be compact and easy to find.

 UI for Movies.
 Collection of Cinema App Designs.